AlexWendland/agrocd-cluster-demo/README.md

 ### Argocd

 I followed the two guides, the [argoCD setup guide](https://argo-cd.readthedocs.io/en/stable/getting_started/) and [this](https://opensource.com/article/21/8/argo-cd#:~:text=Install%20Argo%20CD%20on%20a,and%20verify%20it%20using%20kubectl) blog post.
+As well as this [guide](https://blog.internetz.me/posts/my-road-to-self-hosted-kubernetes-with-k3s/) by our lord and master.

 1. Make a new name space
 ```